 Each and every one of us is unique.
 That’s a simple and undeniable truth.
 No two people anywhere in the world are exactly alike.
 Though this is true, and though we are all unique in our own ways, we all also share many things in common – among them, the need to feel accepted, valued, and appreciated for who we are and what we contribute to the world.
 Certainly, we want to feel this way in all aspects of our lives.
 Without question, for many of us, that includes the place where we are employed and where we spend a large majority of our time each day.
 No one wants to feel as if they are being discriminated against or devalued at work simply because of who they are.
 Unfortunately, this does happen – it happens at workplaces every day, across the country.

-In some unfortunate cases, workplace discrimination is severe and prolonged enough to cause the employee experiencing it to choose to file a lawsuit to seek justice for the harm that has been done.
+In some unfortunate cases, workplace discrimination is severe and prolonged enough to cause the employee to choose to file a lawsuit to seek justice for the harm that has been done.
 Without question, seeking the justice that is deserved is an important and worthy pursuit.

 Often, when our clients are contemplating filing an employment discrimination lawsuit, they have many questions – and this is understandable.
 One of the most common questions we are asked is, “How much is my lawsuit worth?”
 Certainly, this is an entirely reasonable question and one that deserves a thorough answer.
 After all, entering into a lawsuit can often be a stressful process, even in the most ideal of circumstances.
 Often, potential plaintiffs want to know if entering into a stressful situation of this nature, with all of the time and expense that it might involve, is worth it.